pedrominicz/pedrominicz.github.io/unify.hs.md

     zipExact (x:xs) (y:ys) = ((x, y) :) <$> zipExact xs ys
     zipExact _ _           = mzero

 And that is it!
-Complete unification of non-trivial terms!
+Complete unification of nontrivial terms!

-An interesting challenge is to add support for such non-trivial terms to the implementation of μKanren shown in the [previous post][1].
+It is a good exercise to enhance the implementation of μKanren shown in the [previous post][1] with unification as shown here.
 Examples of unification in action may be found on [this Gist][4].

 ---